RootLearning/TicTacToe/README.md

   <img src="win.png" width="200" height="200" >

 * Part of  game is trying to figure out how to get three **X** in a row.
-  Then trying to Stop Another Player or computer from getting three **O** in a row.
+  Then trying to Stop Another Player or Ai from getting three **O** in a row.

 * After you put an **X** in a square, you start looking ahead.
 Where's the best place for your next **X**?
   You look at the empty squares and decide which ones are good choices which ones might let you make three **X**s in a row.